Turtle233/2025-intern-records/README.md

 - Implemented stable drag/resize behavior for a cross-platform custom frameless window.

 ---
+## Limitations & Future Improvements

+- The UI construction in this dialog is currently implemented as inline, hand-written layouts, resulting in repeated setup logic across the three user-role sections.
+A future improvement would be to refactor these blocks into a reusable component or a small custom widget to reduce duplication and improve maintainability.
+---
 ## Achievements

 - Delivered multiple UI modules integrated successfully into the production environment